 Easy Home Made Felt and Appliqué Christmas Stockings

-I made these Christmas Stockings back in 2010 (before I created this blog).
+These Christmas Stockings were made back in 2010 (long before I created this blog).
 But they are still going strong, and get pulled out every year.
 I didn’t take photos of the process, but they are so easy, the instructions should be enough to follow the process.

 - Felting material (or other robust fabric)